SomeRanDev/Godot-HaxePlugin/README.md

-# Godot-HaxePlugin
+# Haxe Plugin for Godot

-A Godot plugin for compiling and using Haxe code.
+A general-use Godot plugin for compiling and using Haxe code.